In brief

 Applicable law: Dutch or foreign law

-In international marriages or long-term stays abroad, Dutch law does not automatically apply.
-The applicable law influences the division of assets, the interpretation of prenuptial agreements, alimony, and custody.
+In an international divorce or custody issue, Dutch law does not automatically apply.
+The applicable law is determined by European regulations and international treaties, and has a direct influence on the division of assets, the interpretation of prenuptial agreements, alimony, and custody.

 How does an international divorce proceed?